Moving to a new home is exciting – you get a fresh start, new opportunities and the chance to make your new place your own.

 Store all important documents, such as passports, house deeds, wills and insurance papers in one box or file to ensure easy access.
 This should then be placed somewhere where you will not lose it.

-It may also be a good idea to create electronic copies of important documents by scanning and saving them onto a USB so you always have access to it.
+It may also be a good idea to create electronic copies of important documents by scanning and saving them onto a USB, or in cloud storage such as Dropbox, so you always have access to them.

 When it comes to making sure you still get your post, you might want to set up the Royal Mail’s redirection service, which will forward post from your previous address to your new one.
 This gives you a little more time to go through all your providers, memberships and anything else and update your address at your leisure, without worrying about missing out on important post.